beckerwilliams/xfe-users/README.md

 Terms and Conditions
 ====================

-- This file is for educational purposes only.
+- This package and it's contents are for educational purposes only.
 - Use at your own risk, no warranty is expressed or implied.
-- The user of this file is solely responsible for obtaining IBM Authorized Entitlement to use the X-Force Exchange API.
+- The user of this package is solely responsible for obtaining IBM Authorized Entitlement to use the X-Force Exchange API.
-- Use of this file DOES NOT constitute authorized access to the X-Force Exchange or it's services.
+- Use of this package DOES NOT constitute authorized access to the X-Force Exchange or it's services.
-- The user of this file will indemnify and save harmless the author of this file against any and all claims against the user that result from the user's' employment of this file, it's code elements, or other information contained herein.
+- The User of this package will indemnify and save harmless the author of this package against any and all claims against the User that result from the User's' employment of this package, it's files, it's code elements, and/or other information contained herein.

 Copyright (c) 2020, Ron Williams.
 All Rights Reserved.